Noisy Non-Adaptive Group Testing: A (Near-)Definite Defectives Approach: Proof of Theorem (Reverse Z-Channel)

-{\bf Analysis of Second Step.} We condition on the first step being successful, meaning that $\PDhat$ contains all of the defective items and $G \le p^{\xi}$ non-defective items.
-In addition, we condition on the event that all of the concentration bounds on the number of tests in \eqref{eq:n0_conc_RZ}--\eqref{eq:n1nd_conc_RZ} hold.
-All of these events hold with probability approaching one.
+We now consider conditioning on the negative tests, and consequently on $\Nneg = \nneg$, $\PDhat = \pdhat$, and $G = g$, which are determined from the first step using only these tests.
+We assume that $\pdhat$ contains all defective items and $g \le p^{\xi}$ non-defectives, and that $\nneg$ satisfies the concentration bound \eqref{eq:n0_conc_RZ}; recall that these events all occur with probability approaching one.

-Let $\Ec_1^c$ denote the event that $\PDhat$ contains all of the defective items, and let us further condition on fixed values $G = g$, $\Npd = \npd$, and $\Npnd = \npnd$ satisfying the preceding conditions.
-We analyze the defective items and non-defective items separately.
-Specifically, we let $\peiid$ denote the probability that some defective item $j \in S$ is incorrectly excluded from the estimate $\Shat$, and we let $\peiind$ denote the probability that some non-defective item $j \notin S$ is incorrectly included in $\Shat$.